CSBinusInternational/HCI_WILL/README.md

 # HCI_WILL
 Dear Sir Bagus,

 I'm William Jonathan from L1CC,NIM:2502045683, Here is my BarChart homework regarding the titanic.xlsx you gave me.
+I used internal css, the index.html is the html code of the page

 Live link = https://willamjonathan.github.io/HCI_WILL/